edsheehy/NCI-Harvard-Bibliography/README.md

 This file needs to be copied to the correct folder in your Office installation.
 On my machine this folder was C:\Users\Ed\AppData\Roaming\Microsoft\Bibliography\Style

-If it is copied to the correct location, an extra style option should appear in the drop down list in the 'Citations & Bibliography' section under the 'References' tab on the tool bar.
+If it is copied to the correct location, an extra style option should appear in the drop down list in the 'Citations & Bibliography' section under the 'References' tab on the MS Word tool bar.

 *** Warning ***
 Use this stylesheet as a template.
 There may be some errors in the format, and you will need to review the output.